tetteis/tee-shop/README.md

 `Vite` and `React` were used to bootstrap this project, which includes integration with `Stripe`.

-We fetch the data with Next.JS SWR hook.
+We fetch data with the [SWR](https://swr.vercel.app/docs/getting-started) hook.

 ## Getting Started